Integrations Overview

 TypeHow It WorksExamples

 OAuth is simpler (one click), but some tools only offer API keys.
+PostgreSQL uses a short setup dialog where you enter your database connection details.

 What Goes Into Your Product Graph